OASIS CHARTER SCHOOLS- HIGH SCHOOL ENGLISH TEACHER #9073

 1. Provides nurturing and assistance to children in the classroom to ensure an enriching, safe, and clean classroom and playground environment.

-2. Assists in the implementation of a developmentally appropriate curriculum to ensure a stimulating learning experience.
+2. Assists in the preparation and implementation of a developmentally appropriate curriculum for each child to ensure compliance with the terms of the child's Individual Education Plan.

 3. Supervises children during arrival, dismissal, playground time and lunch to ensure children are safe and accounted for at all times.

-4. Communicates with parents, coordinators and other primary care givers to ensure a positive, participating environment.
+5. Communicates with parents, coordinator and other primary care givers to ensure a positive, participating environment.

 6. Prepares classroom learning materials and displays to ensure appropriate learning support materials are available at all times.